 The final project can be either theory or implementation-based.
 Example course projects are: (1) Read a recent research paper related to a topic covered in the class and write a comprehensive, readable summary and your opinion of it; (2) Work on a research problem related to the course material and your own research, and write a paper following a conference-paper-like format that describes your findings; (3) Implement one or more algorithms covered in the course or from the research literature, and do a comprehensive performance evaluation of your implementation.

 The course project can be done collaboratively in groups of up to 3 people.
 In fact, collaboration is encouraged.
 However, the more people in a group, the more substantial the project is expected to be.

 After class or by appointment.
-My office is currently in St. Mary's Hall, Room 342C, but that will likely change sometime in October.
+My office is Saint Mary's Hall, Room 354.

 Below is the highly tentative schedule for the course.
 I will modify it as the semester progresses.
 Topics and readings will not become "official" until the date of lecture.
 Hence, I do not recommend reading ahead by more than one lecture, if at all.

 |Part 1.
 Insert-Only Streams|